Primary Ciliary Dyskinesia What Is Primary Ciliary Dyskinesia?

 The symptoms and severity of PCD vary from person to person.
 You may have only mild symptoms at first, and they may get worse over time.

 A correct and early diagnosis of PCD is very important.
-It will allow you or your child to get the proper treatment to keep your airways and lungs as healthy as possible.
-An early diagnosis and proper treatment also can prevent or delay lung damage.
+Currently, there is no treatment to fix the cilia, but an early diagnosis can allow you or your child to treat sinus and lung infections and take other steps needed to keep the airways and lungs as healthy as possible.
+This can also help prevent or delay lung damage.